If you possess the Core Values listed above and are interested in a career with the City of San Antonio, please review our job opportunities.

 A monthly stipend of $990 is available for all VISTA members by AmeriCorps.
 A monthly stipend of $1,190 is available for all VISTA Leaders by AmeriCorps.

 Note: Participating in the AmeriCorps VISTA Program is not employment with the City of San Antonio.
 Click here to apply for employment with the City of San Antonio.
+For any questions about the City of San Antonio's AmeriCorps positions, click here to send an email to the team.

 City Council Opportunities